MarufZak/study-logs/understanding-linux-kernel/README.md

 For multiprocessor systems, I/O APIC (advanced PIC) is used.
 To support previous versions, motherboard includes both PIC and APIC.
 Moreover, each core includes local APIC.
 All local I/O APICs are connected to external APICs.

 The main I/O APIC (not inside any core) consists of a set with 24 IRQ lines, a 24 entry **Interrupt Redirection Table (IRT),** each entry can be programmed to indicate interrupt vector priority, destination processor.
 This is used to redirect the IRQ to one or more local APIC units visa APIC bus.

+Distribution of signals can happen in two ways:

+1. **Static distribution -** The IRQ signal is delivered to the local APICs as listed in the corresponding entry of the Interrupt Redirection Table.
+The interrupt can be sent to a specific CPU, a subset of CPUs, or all CPUs simultaneously (broadcast mode).
+2. **Dynamic distribution -** The IRQ signal is delivered to the local APIC of the processor running the process with the lowest priority.
+Each local APIC has **programmable task priority register (TPR),** it’s used to calculate priority of process that is currently running.
+This register is modified with each process switch.
+If two or more local APIC have same priority, **arbitration** (each CPU has arbitration priority register from 0 - 15) \*\*\*\*is used.